 Alexa, how about some music?

 You can ask for music by artist, playlist, album or song titles.
 You can skip tracks and change the volume.
-You can also tell Alexa you like a track - including on radio stations played through Echo - presumably making it more likely to appear again in the future, or that you hate it, so you need never be afflicted with Mumford and Sons again.
+You can also tell Alexa you like a track - including on radio stations played through Echo - presumably making it more likely to appear again in the future, or that you hate it, so you need never be afflicted by Mumford and Sons again.

 You can also ask for Amazon 'stations' for artists, and get things that are a bit like what you originally asked for, sort of.
+The recommendations engine isn't amazing.

 You want more tailored news?
 Alexa can serve up news reports from audio sources such as Radio 4, BBC World Service, Sky, podcasts and audio reports from the Guardian, Economist and others.

 She can also robotically read out headlines and stories from The Guardian, Telegraph and Mail (all sociopolitical boxes ticked there, then).
-Although her cadence and slightly alien pronounciation make this something of a chore, it could be a godsend for anyone suffering from poor eyesight, illiteracy or an inability to multi-task reading a paper/phone screen and eating muesli.
+Although her cadence and slightly alien pronunciation make this something of a chore, it could be a godsend for anyone suffering from poor eyesight, illiteracy or an inability to multi-task reading a paper/phone screen and eating muesli.

 As a final audio option, you can just use Echo as a Bluetooth speaker, pairing as you would with any other.